ADHD and Pregnancy: What you need to know

 • Who can you go to to help you with boundaries?
 You may need extra help saying no. Find support and put a team in place.

 • Get a therapist or coach in place.
-CBT is helpful for ADHD and a coach to help teach you skills during this incredibly stressful time where you are prone to anxiety AND depression.
+CBT is helpful for ADHD, and a coach to help teach you skills during this incredibly stressful time when you are prone to anxiety AND depression.
 This can be a preventive measure.

 3. Reminders.
 Don’t count on yourself to remember put reminders in three or four places.
 Ask and learn about what kinds of reminder systems are in place for all of the appointments you are setting up.